MWANGAZA-LAB/seed-guardian-safe/docs/FAQ.md

 ### What smart contracts are used?

-The protocol uses Ethereum smart contracts for:
+The protocol uses Bitcoin Script for:
 - **Time-based recovery triggers**
 - **Multi-guardian consensus**
 - **Guardian management**